Fully funded summer experience to complete an intensive language immersion program overseas.

 Description

 The Critical Language Scholarship (CLS) Program is an intensive overseas language and cultural immersion group-based program for American students enrolled at U.S. colleges and universities.
-Students spend eight to ten weeks abroad studying one of 14 critical languages.
+Students spend eight to ten weeks abroad studying one of nine critical languages.
 The program includes intensive language instruction and structured cultural enrichment experiences designed to promote rapid language gains.

 CLS Program Timeline